College is about learning—and not all learning happens in the classroom. Extracurricular

 to symbolize the passing of the torch of knowledge.

-climbing to dog mushing and everything in between.
+from ice climbing to dog mushing and everything in between.

 Winter Carnival started as a tradition in the city of Fairbanks.
 The carnival was

 centered on the "Polar Bear" hockey team.
 Winter Carnival was also a time for students

 to get out and be involved with outdoor sports.
 In 1927 the students constructed a

 toboggan slide.
 Other winter sports that were popular were skiing and ice hockey.

 1936 is one of the first recorded Winter Carnivals.